Room temperature butter for cookies: what does that actually mean, and how do you know when your butter is at the right temperature for mixing?

 One of the easiest ways for a new baker to learn the feel of a butter suitable for a batch of cookies is to use a digital thermometer.

-I use this digital kitchen thermometer one all the time and it gives me the temperature in a second whether I’m baking a cake or grilling a piece of fish.
+I use this quick-read digital kitchen thermometer all the time and it gives me the temperature in a second whether I’m baking a cake or grilling a piece of fish.

 This instant read thermometer is less expensive option.